JaimeUGR/IntegraMe/README.md

 IntegraMe is an accessible schedule for students in special education centers, developed for children with different capabilities and capacities.

-As such, the application is able to adapt its UI/UX to the user's needs, including special input devices such as external buttons or special keyboards.
+As such, the application is able to adapt its UI/UX to the user's needs, including special input devices like external buttons or specialized keyboards.

 ## Where it comes from
-In the subject project leading & management, we had been taught about accessibility and software project's development, which we put to use developing this application as the main subject's task.
+In the subject project leading & management, we had been taught about accessibility and software project development, which we put to use developing this application as the main subject's task.

 This project has allowed us to learn and gain experience in the following fields:
-- **Team work**.
+- **Teamwork**.
 - Software architecture (MVVM, Client-Server...).
 - Programming (Kotlin, Javascript, NodeJS).
 - Documentation (API Docs, Kotlin Docs).
 - Agile methodologies: Scrum (rotating roles).
-- Tools: Jira, Excel(nº working hours), Project Libre (for Gantt Charts).
+- Tools: Jira, Excel (nº working hours), Project Libre (Gantt Charts).

 ## Documentation